 Any competitor whose equipment is deemed unsafe (in the view of the Committee, whose decision shall be final) will not be permitted to compete.

-As in previous years the PSFC are prepared to pay a daily per diem plus reasonable travel expenses to referees who are students in higher education.
 We will also arrange accommodation for those referees who are prepared to spend more than one day with us.
 However, this will only apply to those who register with us beforehand and receive confirmation from us that they are expected.
 Please use the contact page on the PSFC web site, giving your name, refereeing experience, the days you can referee, whether you require accommodation and the approximate value of your travel costs.

 The Committee and organisers of the Championships attempt to ensure that they take place in a safe and secure way and can confirm to schools that they do have arrangements in place for first aid provision.
 However, schools are reminded that the safety and welfare of young fencers remains with them and the nominated responsible adult who is acting “in loco parentis”.
 Schools entering fencers are responsible for arranging the correct number of staff/supervisors in the appropriate male/female ratio to properly supervise their pupils attending the Championships.

 Schools' Insurance Responsibilities